So what is one of the biggest challenges of all beginners in painting?

 In addition to the mixing chart, I recommend creating your own color wheel to have visual examples of warm, and cool colors, tints, tones, and shades for each color.

 I have a whole separate big article on how to mix popular colors with acrylics: How To Mix Acrylic Paint? – Your Complete Color Mixing Guide.

 Acrylic color mixing chart PDF (FREE to download)

-Get your own pdf printable and create mixing charts for paint brands you use often.
+Get your own free printable color mixing chart and create mixing charts for paint brands you use often.